 - 1 teaspoon vanilla extract

-- 12 ounces dairy-free dark chocolate, broke
+- 12 ounces dairy-free dark chocolate, broken into small pieces

 - cocoa powder for coating